Walking in the great outdoors has more than just physical benefits.

 Getting outdoors for a few minutes will stimulate your body’s production of vitamin D, aka the “sunshine vitamin”.
 Vitamin D deficiency has been linked with depression.
 It’s especially important for the elderly to get outdoors since they are at higher risk for both vitamin D deficiencies and depression.

 Exposure to light is also a mood booster.
-Light therapy has been used to treat mild depression in those who experience SAD and may even be more effective than Prozac.
+Light therapy has been used to treat mild depression in those who experience seasonal affective disorder: it may even be more effective than Prozac.